Numerical method for disordered quantum phase transitions in the large$-N$ limit: The model

 In the presence of quenched disorder, the functional form of Eq.~(\ref{action1}) does not change qualitatively.
 However, the coupling constants become random functions of position $x$.
 The full effect of disorder can be realized by setting $u=\gamma=1$ while considering the couplings $\alpha$ and $J$ to be randomly distributed in space \cite{1971_Tucker_PRB}.
 The quantum phase transition in zero external field can be tuned by changing the mean of the $\alpha_i$ distribution, $\overline{\alpha}$.

-Recently, the model (\ref{action1}) has been investigated by means of a strong-disorder renormalization group method \cite{2007_Hoyos_PRL, 2009_Vojta_PRB}.
+Recently, the model (\ref{action1}) has been investigated by means of a strong-disorder renormalization group method \cite{2007_Hoyos_PRL,2009_Vojta_PRB} (for a review of the method, see, e.g., \cite{2005_Igloi_PR}).
 This theory predicts that the model falls in the same universality class as the one-dimensional random transverse-field Ising model which was studied extensively by Fisher \cite{1995_Fisher_PRB}.
 Thus, the phase transition is characterized by an infinite-randomness critical point at which the dynamical scaling is exponential instead of power-law.
 Off criticality, the behaviors of observables are characterized by strong quantum Griffiths singularities.

-Let us focus on the Griffiths phase on the disordered side of the transition, where the distance from criticality $\delta=\bar{\alpha}-\bar{\alpha}_c>0$.
+Let us focus on the Griffiths phase on the disordered side of the transition, where the distance from quantum criticality $\delta=\bar{\alpha}-\bar{\alpha}_c>0$.
 The strong-disorder renormalization group predicts the disorder averaged equal-time correlation function $C(x)$ to behave as \cite{1995_Fisher_PRB}

 for large distances $x$.
-Here, $\xi$ is the correlation length which diverges as $\xi\sim |\delta|^{-\nu}$ with $\nu=2$ as the critical point is approached.
+Here, $\xi$ is the correlation length which diverges as $\xi\sim |\delta|^{-\nu}$ with $\nu=2$ as the quantum critical point is approached.
 The disorder averaged order parameter as a function of the external field $h$ in the Griffiths phase has the singular form \cite{1995_Fisher_PRB}

-Here, $\lambda$ is the non-universal Griffiths exponent which vanishes at criticality as $\lambda \sim \delta^{\nu \psi}$ with critical exponent $\psi=1/2$.
+Here, $\lambda$ is the non-universal Griffiths exponent which vanishes at quantum criticality as $\lambda \sim \delta^{\nu \psi}$ with critical exponent $\psi=1/2$.
 Right at criticality, the theory predicts logarithmic behavior rather than a power law \cite{1995_Fisher_PRB},

-Here, the exponent $\phi=(1+\sqrt{5})/2$ equals to the golden mean, and $h_0$ is some microscopic energy scale.
+Here, the exponent $\phi=(1+\sqrt{5})/2$ equals to the golden mean, and $h_0$ is some microscopic field scale.

 The average order parameter susceptibility as a function of temperature $T$ in the disordered Griffiths phase is expected to have the form \cite{1995_Fisher_PRB}

 with the same $\lambda-$exponent as in Eq.~(\ref{Orderpgrif}).